javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 promise.then(alert); // done! (shows up right now)
 ```
+Note that this is different, and more powerful than the real life "subscription list" scenario or the "observer" pattern.
+If the singer has already released a song and then a person signs up on the subscription list, in real life, he or she probably won't receive that song, but rather, only any song in the future.
+The same with the "observer" pattern: if an object has changed and some code register an observer on that object, the observer will not get notifified on that change, but only on future changes.
+However, with a promise, the code that calls `promise.then()` can "retroactively" specify what happens.
+It is like: when a person signs up on the subscription list, he or she will immediately get sent the song.
 ````

 Next, let's see more practical examples of how promises can help us write asynchronous code.